 Growing flowers, shrubs and trees, plus perhaps vegetables and fruit, could be almost the entire purpose of a garden or it could be just one of its uses.

 Many gardens are used as social spaces for relaxing or eating with a crowd of extended family or friends on a regular basis.
-And with a range of outdoor dining ideas on offer, there's something to suit every garden, no matter how big or small your space is.
+And with a wide range of outdoor dining ideas available these days, there's something to suit every garden, no matter how big or small the space is.

 At this initial stage, write a list of all the garden’s desired functions, which will help ready you to allocate space to different activities within your layout.